corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/network-reqs.md

     parent: corda-enterprise-4-13-corda-networks
 tags:
 - network
-title: Corda Network Considerations
+title: Corda network considerations
 weight: 20
 ---

-# Corda Network Considerations
+# Corda network considerations

-## Corda Network Parameters
+## Corda network parameters

 There is a set of network parameters that all nodes on the network must agree on in order to interoperate.
 For more information, see [Network parameters]({{< relref "network-parameters.md" >}}).